 Parking in the far left emergency lane is currently allowed.
 Parking in an actual driving lane is not and will likely result in your car being towed.

-Expect to see this all over Bangkok too, as car owners are suddenly faced with the reality that the former ‘safe’ area of the city is soon going to be under water, and their precious car with it.
-If they don’t rush over there and move it and park it somewhere else.
+Expect to see this all over Bangkok too, as car owners are suddenly faced with the reality that the former ‘safe’ area of the city is soon going to be under water, and their car with it.

 Thus begins the Great Bangkok Car Shuffle.
 Personally?
-I’m glad I don’t own a car.
+Now is a good time not to own a car.